SamuelDW/midnite-api-php/README.md

 ### Issues and challenges.
 1. No idea why, a new project wasn't allowing the type hinting to function properly.
+Not like usual, though I have recently switched linting tools so this may be the issue.
+Doesn't affect functionality
 2. The deposit in a certain amount of time, I've assumed this was in seconds, rather than anything else, if it was in milliseconds, of course the function that deals with this could be handled to deal with milliseconds, or a boolean flag to determine time frames
 3. Alert Codes table, whilst I thought it might be important, I actually discovered that I couldn't find a use for it that would be effective more so than what was added
 4. Code 123 was a bit of a puzzle.
 On the one hand, part of it was simple, if the transaction most recent is a deposit and is above 200, its an alert, if it isn't, how does one calculate it.
 I